-Strengths

-- Presence of natural and built heritage - Castletown complex in the historic core. - Proximity to Dublin City Centre and Maynootl - URDF Funding for Southern Relief Road and second Liffey Crossing. - Proximity to the Intel and HP Campuses in Leixlip. - Good connectivity via Dublin Bus. - Recent planning permission secured by Maynooth University and Intel might boost th employment industry
+Strengths Weaknesses Presence of natural and built heritage Castletown complex in the historic core.
+Proximity to Dublin City Centre and Maynooth URDF Funding for Southern Relief Road and second Liffey Crossing.
+Proximity to the Intel and HP Campuses in Leixlip.
+Good connectivity via Dublin Bus.
+Recent planning permission secured by Maynooth University and Intel might boost the employment industry Poor service and convenience for the train network.
+Poor or no Cycleways Large retail setups outside the historic core No large employers within the town Opportunities Threats Town Centre Expansion for Celbridge and Donaghumper Town Centre.
+Development of heritage site, trails in conjunction with the historic core.
+Tourism potential for economic growth and viability.
+Old population and presence of buggies in the town centre Increasing vacancy levels Economic downturn Online retailing The predominance of the workforce outside the town www.mdb.ie

-Opportunities

-- Town Centre Expansion for Celbridge an Donaghumper Town Centre. - Development of heritage site, trails i conjunction with the historic core. - Tourism potential for economic grow and viability.

-Weaknesses th d Poor service and convenience for the train network.
-Poor or no Cycleways Large retail setups outside the historic core No large employers within the town ne Threats nd Old population and presence of buggies in the town centre in Increasing vacancy levelsEconomic downturn /th Online retailing The predominance of the workforce outside the town